TourKing/TourKingAndroid/README.md

 If continued into future development, realtime suggestions for phrases and locations would be provided to the user.

-Since a prototype application, no .apk file can be downloaded for usage.
-Please feel free to clone the repo and import the project into Android Studio.
+Since a prototype application, we will not be providing an .apk file for usage - but please feel free to clone the repo and import the project into Android Studio.

 Developers: